My life with my back: a story of back pain recovery.

-I suffered from chronic low back pain for over twenty years.
-At a young age I did one hundred full sit-ups (abdominal exercises) daily.
+I suffered from chronic low back pain for over fifteen years.
+At a young age, I did one hundred full sit-ups (abdominal exercises) daily.
 Later I was to learn that this caused my psoas muscle to become tight and distorted – beginning the onset of pain in my low back region.
-I reported low back pain to physicians at the age of sixteen (they did nothing).
-By 2001, at the age of thirty-three, my low back pain would occur daily after four to five hours of normal activity.
+I reported low back pain to physicians as a teenager (they did nothing).
+As an adult, my low back pain would occur daily after four to five hours of normal activity.
 By late afternoon, I had to lie down for the rest of the day to ease the pain.
+My back pain was so severe that I considered becoming addicted to opiate painkillers like oxycontin.
+This is my story of my trials, frustrations, experiments, and succeses with chronic low back pain.

 I went to over forty specialists looking for help.
 These practitioners included: Neurosurgeons, Internists, Orthopedic surgeons, Physical therapists, Psychologists, Chiropractors, Acupuncturists, Rolfers, and Massage therapists.